sandeep06011991/myblog/_phdlog/November20.md

 ### Key Research questions.

 1. What is the data partitioning strategy followed by Neugraph.
 Given a graph, describe an example how neugraph partitions the graph.
+(Done)
 2. What is search space exploration strategy of flexflow.
 Given a DNN example, describe how flexflow explores, declares the model space.
+(Done)
 3. Test gypsum for multi-gpu setting.
 Try large matrix multiplication.
 4. Formalize the math of Reducing communication, How this is done.
+5. Start working on preliminary experiments.

 ## NLP project